Doug Ault: Career

 A native of Beaumont, Texas, Ault was a varsity baseball star at Texas Tech.
-He was drafted three times in the MLB Draft, but refused to sign.
-He was finally signed by the hometown Rangers in 1973 as an amateur free agent.
+He was drafted three times in the MLB draft, but refused to sign.
+He was finally signed by the home state Rangers in 1973 as an amateur free agent.
 He advanced relatively quickly though the minor League hierarchy, making the majors in 1976 as a late season replacement.
 With Mike Hargrove at first base, Ault became available in the 1976 Major League Baseball expansion draft where he was drafted by the Blue Jays.
-He became the starting first baseman in their first regular season game, and his actions that day turned Ault into the Blue Jays first superstar.
-However, he did not meet the expectations set for him, had an otherwise average career, and was out of the majors within three years.
+He became the starting first baseman in their first regular season game in 1977, and his actions that day (two home runs, including the very first hit, run and home run in Blue Jays history) briefly turned Ault into the Blue Jays first "star" player.
+Although Ault led the club in RBIs that year, his career didn't last -- he was little used in 1978, spent all of 1979 in the minors, and was out of the majors after 1980.

 He managed in the minor Leagues for several years, leading the Syracuse Chiefs to a pennant in 1985.
 He retired in 1994, and went to the automobile business, but a series of personal tragedies and business failures plagued him in later life.
-Ault committed suicide on December 22, 2004.
+Ault died by suicide on December 22, 2004.